CrazyASL/Sellauth-Name-Checker/README.md

 # How to use? #

-- Go to replit.comand create a new replit
+- Go to replit.com and create a new replit

 - Click python